NEWS AND RESOURCES

 We are delighted to announce that building regulations approval was gained for a two-storey side extension.
 The new two-storey side extension will provide and extra bedroom with en-suite, increased living space and a replacement garage.
-We look forward to construction starting on-site in the near future.
+We look forward to construction starting on-site in autumn 2018.

 Norwich garage sites for Orwell Housing Association

 29 September 2017

 We look forward to working again with Wellington Construction Ltd and Brooks and Wood Ltd on numerous garage sites in Norwich.
 We were appointed to undertake the SAP calculations earlier in the year at the design/planning stages by Orwell Housing Association and have now been appointed by the scheme contractors to carry out the as-built SAP calculations and EPSs.
 The scheme provides 43 new build dwellings, built on existing garage sites owned the Norwich City Council.

 Macmillan’s World’s Biggest Coffee Morning

 Fusion 13 were delighted to host Park Farm Courtyard’s 2017 coffee morning in aid of Macmillan Cancer Support.
 A big thank you to everyone who supported and attended the event, between us we raised close to £200.
 Congratulations to Laura Cotter from BStreamlined who won the cake-bake with her delicious cappuccino cake.